REPLACE: Seven Steps to Remember During A Massive Blood Transfusion

 Read: Permissive Hypotension for Trauma Below the Neck

-Permissive hypotension is a non-aggressive fluid resuscitation technique where the patient is intentionally under-resuscitated in order to keep their blood pressure lower than normal physiologic levels.
-This aims to ensure blood pressure is low enough to prevent exsanguination but high enough to maintain perfusion (Das et al. 2021; Nickson 2020a).
+Permissive hypotension is a non-aggressive fluid resuscitation technique in which the patient is intentionally under-resuscitated to keep their blood pressure lower than normal physiologic levels.
+This aims to ensure blood pressure is low enough to prevent exsanguination but high enough to maintain perfusion (Das et al. 2024; Nickson 2020).

 Low Body Temperature Management

-Hypothermic people have a slower heartrate, decreased myocardial contractility and impaired uptake of oxygen by the cells, leading to worsening shock.
-It is easier to keep a patient warm than trying to warm them up.
-Use a blood warmer to administer the blood where possible and remember to put an active warming blanket on the person, aiming for a temperature of more than 35 degrees celsius (NBA 2011).
+Hypothermic people have a slower heart rate, decreased myocardial contractility, and impaired oxygen uptake by the cells, leading to worsening shock.
+It’s easier to keep a patient warm than to try to warm them up.
+Use a blood warmer to administer the blood where possible, and remember to put an active warming blanket on the person, aiming for a temperature of ≥ 35°C (NBA 2024).

 Acidosis Management

-Each unit of blood contains approximately 15 mmol of hydrogen ions.
-As the kidneys are only able to eliminate approximately 1 mmol/kg of hydrogen ions a day, acidosis can occur with massive blood transfusions if the kidneys are unable to keep up with the buffering and removal.
+Each unit of blood contains hydrogen ions.
+As the kidneys can only eliminate a certain amount of hydrogen ions per day, acidosis can occur with massive blood transfusions if the kidneys are unable to keep up with the buffering and removal (Silva & Mohebbi 2022).

 Coagulopathy Management